 1. The Society of the Knights of the Order of the Square Table was the first Northern

-Northern festive club at Harvard.
+festive club at Harvard.
 (For sectional rivalry within the clubs, see 13 June, below.)
 Its predecessor was probably the Knights of the Order of the Pudding Stick,

 whose history is lost to us, there being only a fragmentary record remaining in the

 Harvard Archives.
 Little is known of the Knights of the Square Table during CFA’s

 stay at Harvard, for its own records are missing (see entry for 22 Oct., below) and mention of the club in the faculty records appears mostly earlier or

 when its members presented disciplinary problems.
 For scattered references to the

 Knights’ activities, see Records of the College Faculty, volumes 10–11 (1814–1840),

 Harvard Archives, and also some pamphlets under the club titles, housed in the Archives.

 Subsequently the Knights of the Square Table merged with the more famous Porcellian

 Cite web page as: Founding Families: Digital Editions of the Papers of the Winthrops and the Adamses, ed.C.
 James Taylor.
-Boston: Massachusetts Historical Society, 2015.
+Boston: Massachusetts Historical Society, 2016.